apache/doris/docs/en/docs/data-table/index/bloomfilter.md

 1. First, BloomFilter is suitable for non-prefix filtering.
 2. The query will be filtered according to the high frequency of the column, and most of the query conditions are in and = filtering.
-3. Unlike Bitmap, BloomFilter is suitable for high cardinality columns.
+3. BloomFilter is suitable for high cardinality columns.
 Such as UserID.
 Because if it is created on a low-cardinality column, such as a "gender" column, each Block will almost contain all values, causing the BloomFilter index to lose its meaning.

 ### **Doris BloomFilter Use Precautions**